adomokos/light-service/README.md

 The `expects` macro will pull the value with the expected key from the context, and makes it available to you through a reader.

-The `promises` macro will not only check if the context has the promised keys, it also sets it for you in the context if you use the accessor with the same name in the same way as the expects macro.
+The `promises` macro will not only check if the context has the promised keys, it also sets them for you in the context if you use the accessor with the same name, much the same way as the expects macro works.

-The context object is essentially a smarter than normal Hash.
+The context object is essentially a smarter-than-normal Hash.
 Take a look at [this spec](spec/action_expects_and_promises_spec.rb) to see expects and promises used with and without accessors.

 ### Default values for optional Expected keys

-When you have an expected key, but it has a sensible default that should be used everywhere and overridden on an as-needed basis, you can specify a default value.
-An example use-case is a flag that will allow a failure from a service under most circumstances.
+When you have an expected key that has a sensible default which should be used everywhere and only overridden on an as-needed basis, you can specify a default value.
+An example use-case is a flag that allows a failure from a service under most circumstances to avoid failing an entire workflow because of a non-critical action.

 LightService provides two mechanisms for specifying default values:

 1. A static value that is used as-is
 2. A callable that takes the current context as a param

-Using the above use case, consider an action that sends a text message:
+Using the above use case, consider an action that sends a text message.
+In most cases, if there is a problem sending the text message, it might be OK for it to fail.
+We will `expect` an `allow_failure` key, but set it with a default, like so:

 ```ruby
 class SendSMS